 The survey points to employee satisfaction as one possible issue.
 Job satisfaction matters to most (88%) Canadian workers, but only 57% say they’re satisfied in their current jobs.
 The most common complaint was feeling undervalued – two-thirds said they “feel like just a number” in their workplace.

-The other major reasons for dissatisfaction were being underpaid, disliking the boss, and a lack of training or development
+The other major reasons for dissatisfaction were being underpaid, disliking the boss, and a lack of training or development opportunities.

 "Offering frequent recognition, merit bonuses, training programs and clearly defined career paths are important ways to show workers what they mean to the company," said Mark Bania, Senior Career Advisor of CareerBuilder Canada.
 "With new positions constantly being added across Canada each month that are enticing workers to change jobs, now is the time for employers to look at their recruitment strategies and make adjustments so their top talent doesn't jump ship."